0. Introduction

 Controls are applied at their selection and post-delivery performance (output) stages as follows:

-1. External Providers are selected on the basis of their credentials, capability to meet the requirements of the concerned products / services and their past record of supply.
+- External Providers are selected based on their credentials, capability to meet the requirements of the concerned products/services and their record of supply.

-2. Performance of external providers is monitored on the basis of quality of the product & services supplied and delivery commitments.
+- The performance of external providers is monitored based on the quality of the products & services supplied and delivery commitments.
 Records of their evaluations are maintained.

-3. Verification / inspection of products & services are done to ensure that products/services meet the requirements.
+- Verification/inspection of products & services is done to ensure that products/services meet the requirements.

-2. Verification that the applicable versions were used when specifications, drawings, process requirements, inspection instructions, traceability, and other relevant technical data are specified per 5.6.2 b).
+- Verification that the applicable versions were used when specifications, drawings, process requirements, inspection instructions, traceability, and other relevant technical data are specified.

 The activities of XXX are carried out under controlled conditions.
 Controlled conditions include: